material-motion/material-motion/specifications/view_duplication.md

 **Disable duplication API**: Provide an API for disabling duplication of specific elements.

 The duplicator instance maintains a list of elements that should not be duplicated.

+Every type of element is assumed to be duplicable by default.
+An element should not be duplicated if duplication was disabled using the disable duplication API.

 Example pseudo-code: